snehadammani/NAGPUR_WEATHERDATA_2020_TO_2024/README.md

 | Loss (MSE) | 0.0086 | 0.0069 |
 | MAE | 0.0627 | 0.0574 |
 | R² | — | — |

-**Note:**
-LSTM metrics are calculated on scaled time-series data, so direct comparison with regression RMSE values is not applicable.

 ---